MidSpike/iris-utilities/PRIVACY.md

 - direct messages sent to this bot.
 - interaction_history includes the following information:
     - application command context (command, content, embeds, attachments, etc).
-    - user information attached: id, name, tag.
+    - user information attached: id, name.
     - guild information attached: id, name.

 #### If you wish to have your interaction_history removed then you can do any of the following: